ilarialanciotto/INGSW_project/README.md

 Calculates the sum of the perimeters of rectangle objects   <br>
 ● All Area    <br>
 Calculates the sum of the areas of all objects.   <br>
 <i> During the sending of the various commands, if you make a mistake in entering a command or insert objects or groups that do not exist, an error message will appear and the history of previous commands will be deleted from the screen.
-If, however, there are no objects or groups present, in the case of ls (typeObject) / groups an empty line will be displayed, while in the case of area or perimeter it will be displayed area / perimeter = 0 which together with the display of the create or remove command will be displayed in the second window </i>
+If, however, there are no objects or groups present, in the case of ls (typeObject) / groups an empty line will be displayed, while in the case of area or perimeter it will be displayed area / perimeter = 0 which together with the display of the create or remove command will be displayed in the second window.
+The numbers of the various dimensions or radius of the circle cannot be equal to 0 or negative, the position of the objects cannot be negative</i>